RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 5

-The Potential Lovers segment of active customers is worthy of your attention since they’ve placed a couple of high-value orders, but you can improve their recency and frequency scores.
+The Potential Lovers segment of active customers is worthy of your attention since they’ve placed a couple of high-value orders, but have not yet made frequent purchases.
 With proper treatment, they might become your next Lovers.

 About To Dump You